GoogleCloudPlatform/esp-v2/src/envoy/http/path_matcher/README.md

 This filter operates on downstream headers to determine the operation name and map variable bindings for an API request.
-It them updates the shared filter state, reducing redundant work in later filters.
+It then updates the shared filter state, reducing redundant work in later filters.

 State modifications:
 - Modifies shared filter state